 This melanoma rests on the superficial layer of skin and does not penetrate inward.
 It accounts for 70% of all melanomas and may occur at any age.
 However, people who are exposed to ultraviolet radiation have a higher risk of melanomas.

 Nodular melanoma accounts for 15% of the total cases of melanoma.
 It can be diagnosed by a lump that grows outside the skin.
 It shows exponential growth and invades the deeper layers of skin as well.

 It is found on the skin with severe sunburns and expresses itself as a freckle called Hutchinson’s freckle.
 In addition, it grows slowly and can be treated timely.

 This is observed in dark people who are not susceptible to the other types of melanoma.
-It occurs in palms, under the nails, and soles.
+It occurs in the palms, under the nails, and on soles.

 - By far, the only available treatment for melanoma is surgery.
 The type of surgery depends upon the extent to which cancerous cells have invaded your skin.

 - You may have a sentinel lymph node biopsy to check whether the melanoma has invaded lymph nodes or not.